 What are the retail strategies for Tommy Hilfiger vs Calvin Klein?

 Each brand celebrates its own spirit and vision, but we also find synergies where it makes sense to share and test new technologies.
 The Store-of-the-Future concept launched by Tommy Hilfiger blends traditional retail, digital interaction and a social People’s Place cafe environment.
-Similar digital elements, including denim fit guides, as well as interactive digital screens and runway show videos can be found in Calvin Klein stores, which have evolved to attract the experiential young-minded consumer.
+Similar digital elements, including denim fit guides, as well as interactive digital screens and runway show videos, can be found in Calvin Klein stores, which have evolved to attract the experiential young-minded consumer.

 WeAr reported on Tommy Hilfiger’s Store-of-the-Future when it was launched.
 What has it achieved thus far, and will it be rolled out throughout other PVH brands?